balaji-m13/balaji-m13/README.md

   Hi there, this is Balaji 👋
 </h1>

-<b> I am pursuing BTech in Computer Science and Engineering at Vellore Institute of Technology. </b>
+<b> I am a software Engineer with expertise in Big Data, Machine Learning, and Cloud technologies, passionate about building scalable solutions and innovative AI/ML projects </b>